 For instance, do you need a brand-new excavator or a used one?
 While it may be tempting to buy new one, it may be more practical to buy a used or reconditioned SmartCast Equipment.
 They are refurbished to do the same job without being too expensive.

 Money will cover maintenance and storage, targeted costs per hour, and operating costs.
 You also have the option to own or rent one.
+An excavator dry hire company will be able to provide one if you choose to lease.

 Larger excavators are considerably more expensive.
 You need the right class of excavator if you need it for a demolition job.
 Whether a small or larger building or structure, an excavator with longer arms will do the job with minimal damages to the surrounding area.